uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 ### The Kinematics Conspiracy

-Forward and inverse kinematics, simply put, are the mathematical processes of converting between the joint space and the cartesian coordinate space.
+Forward and inverse kinematics, simply put, are the mathematical processes of converting between the joint space and the cartesian coordinate space, or vice versa.

 ![FKIK]({{ site.url }}/img/Post3/02_forward_and_inverse_kinematics.jpg){:height="45%" width="45%"}